suraj-yadav0/memesapp/README.md

 ### Key Components

-- **MemeAPI**: Handles Reddit API communication and data processing
+- **MemeAPI** (`qml/MemeAPI.qml`): Handles Reddit API communication and data processing
-- **MemeModel**: Manages meme data and state with ListModel
+- **MemeModel** (`qml/MemeModel.qml`): Manages post data and state with ListModel
-- **DatabaseManager**: SQLite integration for custom subreddit storage
+- **DatabaseManager** (`qml/services/DatabaseManager.qml`): SQLite integration for custom subreddit storage
-- **FullscreenImageViewer**: Advanced image viewer with zoom, pan, and swipe navigation
+- **FullscreenImageViewer** (`qml/components/FullscreenImageViewer.qml`): Advanced image viewer with zoom, pan, and swipe navigation
-- **MemeGridView**: Responsive grid layout with pull-to-refresh and infinite scroll
+- **MemeGridView** (`qml/components/MemeGridView.qml`): Responsive grid layout for posts with pull-to-refresh and infinite scroll
-- **SubredditSelectionDialog**: Unified interface for subreddit selection and custom input
+- **SubredditSelectionDialog** (`qml/components/SubredditSelectionDialog.qml`): Unified interface for subreddit selection and custom input
-- **ManageSubredditsDialog**: Complete CRUD interface for saved subreddits
+- **ManageSubredditsDialog** (`qml/components/ManageSubredditsDialog.qml`): Complete CRUD interface for saved subreddits
-- **AppHeader**: Centralized navigation with settings and refresh actions
+- **AppHeader** (`qml/components/AppHeader.qml`): Centralized navigation with settings and refresh actions

+> Note: Many component file names (e.g., `Meme*` prefixes) are legacy from this app's original focus on memes; they remain unchanged for now and implement generic Reddit post functionality.

 ## Usage 📖

 ### Getting Started
-1. Launch MemeStream from your app drawer
+1. Launch the Reddit Client from your app drawer
-2. Browse memes from the default "r/memes" subreddit
+2. Browse posts from the default "r/memes" subreddit
-3. Tap the settings icon to choose different categories or enter custom subreddits
+3. Tap the settings icon to choose different subreddits or enter custom subreddits
 4. Toggle between light and dark modes using the theme button

 ### Navigation
-- **Scroll** through the meme feed vertically or use pull-to-refresh
+- **Scroll** through the post feed vertically or use pull-to-refresh
 - **Tap images** to view in fullscreen mode with zoom capabilities
-- **Swipe left/right** or use arrow keys to navigate between memes in fullscreen
+- **Swipe left/right** or use arrow keys to navigate between posts in fullscreen
 - **Pinch to zoom** or use mouse wheel for image scaling
 - **Pan** around zoomed images with touch or mouse
 - **Tap close button** (✕) or press Escape to exit fullscreen view

 ### Customization
 - **Theme Toggle**: Switch between light and dark modes in settings
-- **Category Selection**: Choose from 25+ predefined meme categories
+ - **Subreddit Selection**: Choose from 25+ predefined subreddits
 - **Custom Subreddits**: Enter and save any subreddit name to your collection
 - **Subreddit Management**: Add favorites, track usage, and organize saved subreddits
 - **Database Storage**: Custom subreddits persist locally with SQLite